Slow-growing counterexamples to the strong Eremenko conjecture: Background

 \begin{defn} We define the (finite) set of \emph{singular values} of $f$ to be \end{defn}

 \begin{defn} The \emph{Eremenko--Lyubich class $\classB$} is the class of transcendental entire functions $f$ for which $S(f)$ is bounded. \end{defn}

 It is worth taking a moment to appreciate what this allows.
-If we are given a function $f \in \classB$ then, as long as we take a large enough domain in $\C$, we know we can take inverse branches of $f$ on neighbourhoods of every point on the complement of this.
-This is what will ultimately lead to the definition of tracts.
-It is also a class of functions that shares some properties with polynomials and the notion of \emph{logarithmic coordinates} is something that makes $\classB$ functions significantly easier to study than transcendental entire functions in general.
-We introduce logarithmic coordinates in the following.
+If we are given a function $f \in \classB$ then, as long as we take a large enough domain in $\C$ that contains $S(f)$, we know we can take inverse branches of $f$ on neighbourhoods of every point on the complement.
+As discussed in the introduction, almost all of the work in this paper is dedicated to the manipulation of tracts.

 The following is well-known but we give a proof for completeness.

 \begin{lemma} Let $f \in \classB$ and let $D \subset \C$ be a bounded Jordan domain that contains $S(f)$.
 Define $W \defeq \C \setminus \overline{D}$ and let $V$ be a connected component of $\mathcal{V} \defeq f^{-1}(\C \setminus \overline{D})$.
 Then $V$ is an unbounded Jordan domain and $f \colon V \to W$ is a universal covering. \end{lemma} \begin{proof} We know that $S(f) \subset D$, $f \colon V \to W$ is a covering map. $W$ is conformally equivalent to the punctured disc, $\mathbb{D}^*$, and so, by the classification of the covering spaces of the punctured unit disc~\cite[Theorem~5.10]{forster}, $V$ must be simply connected and conformally equivalent to a half-plane as $f$ is transcendental.
 If we now consider a slightly smaller domain $D'$ such that $S(f) \subset D'$ and $\overline{D'} \subset D$ we can apply the previous observations to $W' \defeq \C \setminus \overline{D'}$ to see that $f \colon \partial V \to \partial D$ is a universal covering and so the result follows. \end{proof}